taylonr/js-promises-lab/tasks.md

 3. The `getInvalidOrder` function needs to handle the case where the promise fails, instead of succeeding.
 Make a call to `http://localhost:8888/orders/0` and `catch` the error that comes back from the API.
 Make sure to return a `new Error()` from the function.

-4. The `setStatus` function needs to set the `status` variable to `done` when the call to `http://localhost:8888/orders/{id}` has completed, regardless of if it succeeded or failed.
+4. The `setStatus` function needs to set the `status` variable to `"done"` when the call to `http://localhost:8888/orders/{id}` has completed, regardless of if it succeeded or failed.
 Make use of the `finally` function after the call.

 5. Create a promise that resolves with a message of `"Hello"`.